Central America Asks U.N. for Aid

 Honduran Ambassador Hugo Noe-Pino _ flanked by envoys from Nicaragua, El Salvador, Guatemala and Costa Rica _ said the killer storm had put the country’s development efforts back at least 30 years.

-More than 5,000 Hondurans have died, around 500,000 are living in shelters, 75 bridges have collapsed, 70 percent of the country's infrastructure has been damaged, and 70 percent of its gross domestic product has been lost, he said.
+Noe-Pino said another 500,000 are living in shelters, 75 bridges have collapsed, 70 percent of the country’s infrastructure has been damaged, and 70 percent of its gross domestic product has been lost.

-``The need of food, medicine, clothes and other basic things is very, very important.
-The government is at this moment unable by itself to assist all the people,'' Noe-Pino said.
+``The need of food, medicine, clothes and other basic things is very, very important,″ Noe-Pino said. ``The government is at this moment unable by itself to assist all the people.″

 The Red Cross has estimated that Honduras needs about $10 million in immediate assistance, he said, and there is ``a very preliminary estimate″ that overall damage will reach at least $2 billion.